 Times of economic recession have necessitated an imperative need for innovation and creativity.
 More importantly for small business and startup entrepreneurs.
 It is time to recollect that the early depression resulted in new technologies and inventions that bought with it new opportunities.
 Academic research and hands-on experience have established a connection between entrepreneurship and innovation.
 The survival of entrepreneurs is highly dependent on developing new products and services.
 Many businessmen are seeing the economic recession as the best time to focus on innovation and new opportunities.
 Entrepreneurship and innovation can be challenging and disruptive, but if the organization is able to withstand, then they can reap rich rewards.
 Unconventional ideas that seem impractical in the beginning can lead to some excellent innovations.

 Entrepreneurship and innovation both require financial assistance and support for it to be successful.
 Since, they are responsible for economic growth; the British Government actually nurtures and motivates them.
 Entrepreneurship and innovation are synonymous key stimulants for economic growth.
 Stemming from enterprises, innovations usually spark change both socially and economically.
-Venture Capitalists like Venture Giant are also of the strong opinion that an economic downtown will see a marked increase in innovation and entrepreneurship.
+Venture Capitalists are also of the strong opinion that an economic downtown will see a marked increase in innovation and entrepreneurship.

 When the organization is at start-up or maturing stage, it is wise to innovate constantly.
 This will sustain demand and margins for the entrepreneur.
 The concept of incremental change does not work with innovation, with it is disruptive innovation.
 A disruptive innovation has the unique capacity to transform the market through drastic improvements in the quality of the product or its price.